automatictester/exp/java/concurrency/readme.md

   either by having InterruptedException thrown, or invoking isInterrupted or interrupted.
 - The end of a constructor for an object happens-before the start of the finalizer for that object.
 - If A happens-before B and B happens-before C, then A happens-before C.
-- If thread A execution happens-before thread B, thread B will see value X at least as up-to-date as thread A set it.
+- If thread A execution happens-before thread B, thread B will see value V at least as up-to-date as thread A set it.
   Subsequent writes may or may not be visible.

-Memory semantics of synchronization:

-- When acquiring the monitor, local memory is invalidated and subsequent reads go directly to main memory.
-- When releasing the monitor, local memory is flushed to main memory.
-- Above process guarantees that when a variable V is written by a thread X with a given monitor M acquired and read by thread Y with the same monitor M acquired, the write to the variable V will be visible for thread Y.
-- Moreover, when thread X released monitor M, and thread Y reads acquired the same monitor M, any variable values that were visible to X at the time that monitor M was released n are guaranteed now to be visible to thread Y.
-  This is called piggy backing on synchronization.
-- Implicit and explicit locking have the same memory semantics.
-- Local memory can be defined as caches, registers, and other hardware and compiler optimizations.
-- Read and writing a volatile variable have half of the memory semantics of synchronization:
-  - Read of a volatile has the same memory semantics as a monitor acquire.
-  - Write of a volatile has the same semantics as a monitor release.

-Library classes:
+### Java Memory Model and library classes

 - Placing an item in a thread-safe collection happens-before another thread reads it.
 - Counting down on a CountDownLatch happens-before a thread returns from await on that latch.